-Several jurisdictions cite fear of being found legally liable for their on-the-job actions as the main reason why law enforcement officials refuse to equip officers with the medication.
+Naloxone products such as Narcan have now been made more accessible in each state.
+In the past, however, several jurisdictions cite fear of being found legally liable for their on-the-job actions as the main reason why law enforcement officials refuse to equip officers with the medication.

 One study examined the legal risk associated with law enforcement officials (LEO) administering naloxone.
-It concluded that the liability risks related to naloxone administration are the same or lower than those of other activities in which LEOs commonly engage.6
+It concluded that the liability risks related to naloxone administration are the same or lower than those of other activities in which LEOs commonly engage.12

 Providing a "safety net" and thus encouraging riskier drug use